 - pale, cool, mottled skin, and diaphoresis

-EKG, BNP, and chest X-Ray are three test that can help to quickly direct the clinical pathway toward impaired myocardial function.
+EKG, BNP, and chest X-Ray are three tests that can help to quickly direct the clinical pathway toward impaired myocardial function.

 Since cardiogenic shock is a result of myocardial dysfunction, the main objective of treatment is directed at improving cardiac function and cardiac output to restore adequate oxygen delivery to peripheral tissues.
 Another important objective is to minimize myocardial oxygen demand.

-Any drug that causes a increase in systemic vascular resistance (SVR) (afterload) should be avoided.
-This Includes phenylephrine and norepinephrine which both cause potent vasoconstriction.
+Any drug that causes an increase in systemic vascular resistance (SVR) (afterload) should be avoided.
+This includes phenylephrine and norepinephrine which both cause potent vasoconstriction.

 Nitroprusside, which is a pure vasodilator, may be of benefit for reducing the high systemic vascular resistance associated with cardiogenic shock.
 However, it may be necessary to use dopamine or epinephrine to improve perfusion pressure when nitroprusside is administered.

 Diuretics may also be used if there is evidence of pulmonary edema or systemic venous congestion.
 Diuretics help reduce fluid overload in the vascular space.